On defectivity of families of full-dimensional point configurations: Introduction

 Then the variety $X_A^*$ projectively dual to $X_A$ is the same as the projectivization of the variety $\Sigma_A$.
 The \emph{dual defect} $\delta_{X_A}$ of $X_A$ is defined as $\delta_{X_A} \coloneqq \codim(X_A^*)-1$, and the variety $X_A$ is called \emph{defective} if $\delta_{X_A} > 0$.
 In particular, $X_A$ is defective if and only if $A$ is a defective configuration, or equivalently, the degree of the $A$-discriminant is zero.
 The $A$-discriminant, especially its degree, has been studied intensively starting with the book \cite{GKZ}.
 We refer to the survey article \cite{Piene-survey} for background and references.
 In particular, a special focus has been on the question of defectivity when $A$ is the set of all lattice points of its convex hull (\cite{DiRoccoSmooth}, \cite{DiRoccoCasagrande}, \cite{diRocco_dickenstein_piene}, \cite{dickenstein_nill}, \cite{dickenstein_nill_vergne}).
 In more general situations, conditions for defectivity were given in \cite{CC}, \cite{tropicalDiscriminants},\cite{EsterovNP}, \cite{ItoCayley}.
 In particular, a complete characterization in terms of so-called \emph{iterated circuits} was presented by Esterov \cite{EsterovNP} and proven in \cite{esterovAffineVarieties} (see also \cite{forsgard} for a more general version).
 Recently, a different characterization was obtained by Furukawa and Ito \cite{Ito} phrased in terms of so-called \emph{Cayley sums} (we refer the reader to Section~2 for the definition of Cayley sums).

-The study of defectivity of a family of point configurations is of a more subtle nature and has so far been addressed in \cite{MixedDiscriminants}, \cite{Dim2mixeddef} and, using a slightly different definition of defectivity of a family, in \cite{EsterovNP}.
+The study of defectivity of a family of point configurations has so far been addressed in \cite{MixedDiscriminants}, \cite{Dim2mixeddef}, \cite{Esterov2019} and, using a slightly different definition of defectivity of a family, in \cite{EsterovNP}.
 By the so-called Cayley trick, their defectivity can be reduced to defectivity of their Cayley sum if all point configurations are full-dimensional (see Theorem~\ref{thm:reducetocayley}).
 Using the recent results by Furukawa and Ito, this allows us to deduce a necessary condition for defectivity of a family.
 For this, let us introduce some notation.
 For $A \subset \Z^n$ we denote by $\rleft<A - A \rright>$ the subgroup of $\Z^n$ generated by the set $\set{a_1 - a_2 \colon a_1,a_2 \in A}$ and say that $A \subset \Z^n$ is spanning, if $\rleft<A - A \rright> = \Z^n$.
 More generally we say that a family $A_0,\dots,A_k \subset \Z^n$ is \emph{spanning}, if $\rleft<A_0 - A_0 \rright> + \dots + \rleft<A_k - A_k \rright> = \Z^n$.

-\begin{thm} Let $k \leq n$ and $A_0,\dots,A_k \subset \Z^n$ full-dimensional configurations, that form a spanning family.
+\begin{thm} Let $k \leq n$ and $A_0,\dots,A_k \subset \Z^n$ full-dimensional configurations that form a spanning family.
 If $A_0,\dots,A_k$ is defective, then the convex hull of the Minkowski sum $A_0 + \dots + A_k$ does not have any interior lattice points, i.e.,

 \end{thm}

 As a consequence, we get the following result which was conjectured in \cite{MixedDiscriminants}, where it was proven in the $2$-dimensional case as well as under additional smoothness assumptions.